Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 Rodríguez also highlighted the following example of a law review article written in a compelling narrative style.

-Get to the point in your abstract, introduction, and conclusion
+6. Get to the point in your introduction and conclusion

 Speaking of abstracts, introductions, and conclusions, we can’t overemphasize the importance of getting to the point.
 In every iteration of Scholastica’s “Advice from outgoing law review editors” blog series, we’ve heard some version of this recommendation.